 For starters, casual rooms have simple details, textured elements in fabrics and accessories, restful horizontal lines, soft upholstery, low-luster surfaces, and arrangements that avoid perfect symmetry.

+Details are simple, and the elements are rectangular or softly curved.
 A room decorated in a casual style is the perfect place to have a touch of whimsey.
-Use an old or reconstructed birdhouse or wooden candlestick for a lamp base, stack pieces of old luggage for a side table, use a low vintage ironing board for a coffee table.
+Use an old or reconstructed birdhouse or a wooden candlestick for a lamp base, stack pieces of old luggage for a side table, use a low vintage ironing board for a coffee table.

 Casual decorating is easily incorporated into rustic, French Country, cottage, Shabby Chic, or American Country decorating styles.

 With people enjoying more relaxed lifestyles, many homes today are decorated using the elements of casual decorating.
 But any home can incorporate the elements into a guest room, country kitchen, guest room, or bath.
 The elements of a casual style of decorating can sneak into most any room and make it feel comfortable.

 The Elements of a Casual Style of Decorating

 Use any or all of these tips to bring the casual decorating style to your rooms.

 - Furniture in a casual interior is soft and comfortable.
 Upholstered pieces are usually oversized and slipcovered.